caltechlibrary/andor/README.md

 orcid.org).

 Some features are unavoidable.
-The repository problem requires managing users and workflows.
-It doesn't require users and workflows be manage through the web.
-Setting up users and workflows can be managed through simpler command line tools and configuration files.
+The repository problem requires managing users and roles.
+It doesn't require users and roles be manage through the web.
+Setting up users and roles can be managed through simpler command line tools and configuration files.
 The is reasonable in large part because you've off loaded identify management already.